shervinmin/DeepCovid/data/readme.md

 ## Download The Data
-Due to the large size of the dataset (around 300MB), it is uploaded on Dropbox and can be downloaded via this link: https://www.dropbox.com/s/mzas2tkd80pubh7/data_covid5k.zip?dl=0
+Due to the relatively large size of the dataset (around 300MB), it is uploaded on Dropbox and can be downloaded via this link: https://www.dropbox.com/s/mzas2tkd80pubh7/data_covid5k.zip?dl=0